-After my experience at the W a local friend introduced me to another extraordinary but little-known place in Seoul: Kring – Creative Culture Space, located in Gangnam (Samseong station).
+After my experience at the W, a local friend introduced me to another extraordinary but little-known place in Seoul: Kring – Creative Culture Space, located in Gangnam (Samseong station).
 While the building is designed as a creative space for holding public performances, events and exhibitions the building itself is as much a work of art as what it contains.

 Designed by Korean firm Unsangdong Architects the front of the building immediately catches your eye with its metallic covering and indented circular widows (which reminded me of the bullet-time effects in the Matrix) with each impact rippling out across its surface.
 At night lights illuminate the entire area with the windows being transformed into display surfaces.

-Upon entering through a circular glass door your instantly met with a stunning bright space filled with cleverly juxtaposed multi-layered shapes, contrasting colours, and soft lighting which although appearing random work together with spectacular effect.
+Upon entering through a circular glass door you’re instantly met with a stunning bright space filled with cleverly juxtaposed multi-layered shapes, contrasting colours, and soft lighting which although appearing random work together with spectacular effect.
 Think 2001: A Space Odyssey updated for 2009 then your almost there.

-Immediately behind the entrance reception desk is wooden tiered lounge area which provides touch-screen terminals for Kring information and internet access.
+Immediately behind the entrance reception desk is a wooden tiered lounge area which provides touch-screen terminals for Kring information and internet access.
 I was surprised how quiet it was for a Sunday afternoon, we almost had the place to ourselves.

 The third floor isn’t open to the public but it apparently has meeting spaces and a rooftop garden.
 I wanted to sneak up but it was being closely watched by a security guard.

-The center also includes a high-spec cinema which shows international art-house films.
+The centre also includes a high-spec cinema which shows international art-house films.
 We watched a French movie (Dans Paris) which was shown in French with Korean subtitles so I could only pick up a small fraction of it!

-Entrance is free so if you’re in Seoul this a place not to be missed, especially given its situation so close to the COEX mall.
+Entrance is free so if you’re in Seoul this is a place not to be missed, especially given its situation so close to the COEX mall.
 Some great professional photos of the Kring lit up at night can be found on designboom.